0XDE57/gdx-doublemath/README.md

 # gdx-doublemath

-libgGDX's math api is built around floating point.
+libGDX's math api is built around floating point.
 This can lead to Triangulation errors with co-axial points.

 This library provides higher precision double math utilities, in a libGDX compatable and API friendly way.
 These extensions are just double versions of the existing built in float versions: